George Allen (American politician): 2009 gubernatorial election

 Commenting on the 2009 governor's race in Virginia, Allen not only said that he had made no decisions but that "Susan and I have listened to a lot of people encouraging us to do that."
-On January 8, 2008, Allen said that he would not run for governor in 2009, but later left open the possibility of challenging Democratic Senator Webb in 2012.
+On January 8, 2008, Allen said that he would not run for governor in 2009, but later left open the possibility of challenging Democratic senator Webb in 2012.

 Political activism

 In March 2007, Allen became a Reagan Scholar with Young America's Foundation.
 He is also the President of George Allen Strategies, a lobbying and consulting firm based in Alexandria, Virginia, a position he had held since July 2007.
 Between January 2010 and August 2011, he was paid $347,000 by the firm.

 In 2009, Allen started the American Energy Freedom Center, a non-profit conservative think tank that is a project of the Institute for Energy Research.
 He was paid $20,000 to be the center's chairman in 2010; he ceased his affiliation with the organization in December of that year.

 In May 2010, Regnery Press published Allen's first book, What Washington Can Learn From the World of Sports, in which he drew parallels and contrasts between two of the nation's favorite passions.
 Allen suggested that government needed to look no further than the football field, baseball diamond, or basketball court to solve today's pressing problems because, in sports, teamwork is essential, cheating is frowned upon, and the rules do not change.

+In September 2024, Allen was one of several former governors to sign an open letter to all 50 current governors urging them to certify their states’ votes after the upcoming November election.